30 May Jargon Buster – Agile Marketing.

 Who Can Use Agile Marketing?

-can apply its methods.
+Due to the nature of agile marketing, any type of business can apply its methods.
 Using and adapting them to their own marketing campaigns.

 The trial and error style approach to agile marketing gives business more opportunities to succeed.
 It allows businesses of all sizes to make the most out of their marketing.
 They don’t have to risk huge amounts of time and money on one campaign.

 With agile marketing, your business can grow and develop at your own pace.
-Making sure not to waste time and resources on campaigns that
+Making sure not to waste time and resources on campaigns that won’t work.

 If you’d like to learn more about how an agile marketing campaign can help your business, contact us.

-YMG are home of the Jargon Buster series, helping business owners to understand the technical terms of digital marketing.
+YMG are a full-service digital marketing agency based in Chelmsford, Essex, and home of the Jargon Buster series, helping business owners to understand the technical terms of digital marketing.